Bowling Green University Lillian Gish Theatre is no more: The outraged ones vs. iconic 20th-century film & stage actress

 Perhaps we are all parties, unwilling or not, to the obscenity of political correctness.

 Bowling Green University’s film celebrity theaters

 Note: Bowling Green University also has theaters named after two celebrities, Eva Marie Saint and Joe E. Brown (best remembered for Some Like It Hot).

 The Eva Marie Saint Theatre, honoring one of the University’s most famous alumnae, was downsized a few years back.
 The Joe E. Brown Theatre was named after the Ohio native, who starred in a production of Harvey at Bowling Green in 1959; it closed in December 2011 and is now used for storage.

 See also: Remembering movie comedy pioneer Al Christie and the Vitagraph Studios’ comedians.

 Image of Lillian Gish manager James Frasher and film historian Anthony Slide, and image of the Bowling Green University Lillian Gish Theatre Advisory Committee: Courtesy of Anthony Slide.

-“Lillian Gish Bowling Green University Theatre Is Gone: The Outraged Ones vs. Iconic 20th-Century Actress” last updated in May 2019.
+“Lillian Gish Bowling Green University Theatre Vanquished by the Perennially Outraged” last updated in September 2023.